Sustainability & Environmental Performance

 With the October 23, 2018 opening of the Avista solar farm in Lind, Wash., Airway Heights Corrections Center was provided with the opportunity to purchase up to 1.2 million kWh of clean renewable solar generated electricity for the facility.

-Seven buildings in the north close custody expansion achieved LEED Silver certification: an administration building, a core services building, an intensive management / segregation unit and four close custody housing units.
-The project represented the system’s biggest LEED project to date.
+Seven buildings in the north close custody expansion at the Washington State Penitentiary achieved LEED® Silver certification: an administration building, a core services building, an intensive management / segregation unit and four close custody housing units.
+The project represented the system’s biggest LEED® project to date.
 The buildings were made with recycled content, regional, and low emitting materials.
 A variety of water saving fixtures were used, along with energy saving conditioning systems.
 Ninety-five percent of all construction waste was recycled through the Correctional Industries recycling program.

 Green features of the Correctional Industries showroom and warehouse building include managing all storm water on site, water efficient landscaping, and reflective materials to reduce roof and non-roof heat island effects.
 Low-emitting adhesives, paints, carpets, and fiber board were used in construction, as well as recycled content products, and certified wood.
 The building is using green power and alternative fuel vehicles.
 There are views for 90 percent of spaces.